brcnitk/OpenSSL-Resources/RSA.md

 **Encryption** (uses public key of receiver only)

-``openssl rsautl -encrypt -inkey public.pem -pubin -in input.txt -out cipher.bin`` (-pubin - if public.pem contains only public key)
+``openssl rsautl -encrypt -inkey public.pem -pubin -in input.txt -out cipher.bin`` (with public key of receiver)

-``openssl pkeyutl -encrypt -inkey public.pem -pubin -in message.txt -out cipher.bin`` (-pubin - if public.pem contains only public key)
+``openssl pkeyutl -encrypt -inkey public.pem -pubin -in message.txt -out cipher.bin`` (with public key of receiver) -

-``openssl rsautl -encrypt -inkey private.pem -in input.txt -out cipehr.bin``
+``openssl rsautl -encrypt -inkey private.pem -in input.txt -out cipehr.bin`` (with public key of private key of receiver)

 **Decryption** (uses private key of receiver only)